 - Canon G7X pocket camera - This is a very small pocket camera that offers good quality files.
 It is great for scouting, taking travel/memory photos, and having along when bringing a full camera set-up is too cumbersome.

 - F-stop Loka camera bag with medium Internal Camera Unit (ICU) - F-stop no longer makes the Loka but offers some similar bags.
-Based on our experience, their bags are great for photographers who want a camera bag that is comfortable for longer hiking trips.
+Based on our experience, their bags are great for photographers who want a camera bag that is comfortable for short hiking trips.
 The Loka also fits in overhead compartments on most airlines, which makes it good for traveling as well.
 If you plan to buy an F-stop bag, order it well in advance as they sometimes have long wait times for their products.
 This F-stop bag isn't great for long hikes, like more than 5 or 6 miles, with a full pack.